 The liability has been increasing over time in part due to additional benefit accruals but also due to decreases in the discount rate and other assumption changes.
 The liability decrease in 2015 was due to assumption changes.
 The large liability increase in 2019 was due to the reduction in the assumed rate of investment return from 7.50% to 7.30% and assumption changes related to an experience study.
 The largest impact on the liability in 2019 was driven by the change in mortality rates which were updated to use the new public plan mortality tables published by the Society of Actuaries.
+A large liability increase occurred again in 2021 due to the decrease in the assumed rate of investment return from 7.30% to 7.00%.

-The funded ratio has been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State has not been making the full Statutory contribution for the entire period shown.
+Until the most recent year, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
+For 2021, the funded ratio reversed that trend and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution.